Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 That plan lasted right up until the first assault pod smashed into the earth in front of them.
 A particularly huge Hunter, infected and gross with disgusting red meaty flesh rather than the maggotty white of ordinary Hunter skin, swaggered out of it and spread its arms wide.
 Long fusion scythes whipped out to either side.

-The stampede could---should---have crushed it.
+The stampede could - should - have crushed it.
 A Vgork at a full charge had once been the most physically imposing thing in the Interspecies Dominion.
 But those scythes would bisect anyone they hit, without effort.
 Gorg tried bellowing for them to charge, but it was no use.
 The Herd balked, turned away...right towards the second assault pod as it came down.

 This one had a couple of ordinary Hunters in it, smaller but no less monstrous.
 They both brandished claws and blades and circled to corral and guide them.